kjellwinblad/qd_lock_lib/README.md

 ### Run tests

     ./bin_test QD_LOCK
+    ./bin_test MRQD_LOCK
     ./bin_test TATAS_LOCK
+    ./bin_test MCS_LOCK
+    ./bin_test DRMCS_LOCK
+    ./bin_test CCSYNCH_LOCK

+If this fails it is likely that you will have to upgrade your compiler. clang has a bug in its atomics API so it is not safe to use an old version of clang even if it compiles.

 ## How to use

+The API is documented in the file `src/c/locks/locks.h`.
+You might also want to have a look at the examples:

+`src/c/examples/shared_int_example.c` - shows how to use the functions `LL_delegate`, `LL_delegate_wait`, `LL_lock`, `LL_unlock`, `LL_rlock`
+and `LL_runlock`.

+`src/c/examples/concurrent_queue_example.c` - shows how to use the functions `LL_delegate_or_lock`, `LL_delegate_unlock` and
+`LL_close_delegate_buffer`.
+It also shows how to implement a concurrent queue with QD locking.

+`src/c/examples/qd_lock_delegate_example.c` - starts up multiple
+threads that issues delegated critical sections.

+## How to compile with your program

 Include the `qd_lock_lib/src/c` directory in your library path.
 You also need to set the flag `-std=gnu11` for both clang and gcc.

-The documentation in `qd_lock_lib/src/c/locks/locks.h` describes how to use the locks.
+This is how you compile one of the example programs with clang:

-    clang -std=gnu11 -pthread -Ipath_to_qd_lock_lib/src/c my_program.c
+    clang -std=gnu11 -pthread  -Isrc/c src/c/examples/shared_int_example.c

+Here is how you compile another example program with GCC:

+    gcc -std=gnu11 -pthread  -Isrc/c src/c/examples/concurrent_queue_example.c